-Patients with rheumatoid arthritis (RA) know they face a higher risk of premature death as well as serious complications that come along with their ailment.
+Patients with rheumatoid arthritis (RA) can face a higher risk of premature death as well as serious complications if the inflammation resulting from RA isn’t well-controlled.

-In addition to increased mortality rates, RA patients continue to struggle with a poorer heart health along with their condition.
+In addition to increased mortality rates, RA can cause poorer heart health when it’s not managed correctly.

 One new study presents yet more dismal news on this front.
 Fortunately, another offers some hope.

-According to a study of nurses’ health by Brigham and Women’s Hospital (BWH), patients with RA have a significantly elevated risk of death, typically from disease complications related to cardiovascular or respiratory problems.
+According to a study of nurses’ health by Brigham and Women’s Hospital (BWH), patients with RA have a significantly elevated risk of death, typically from disease complications related to cardiovascular problems.

 The results were based on 964 female nurses followed from 1976 to today and comparing them to the rest of the nurses in the study who didn’t have RA.
 In all, data from more than 100,000 nurses was included in the study.